Skip to main content

 • With matches set to "file" and pattern set to "*", the filter will target all files across all package versions.
 We're using this because behaviors are always tied to specific files.

-• In behaviors, you can include a behavior ID and set it to warning or fail.
+• In hunting.behaviors, you can include a behavior ID and set it to warning or fail.
 The warning will not affect the policy CI/CD status, while the fail will trigger a failing TH policy when any file in the project has a behavior with this identifier.

 Restrict specific behavior